-I love with a girl belongs to other caste.
+I love with a girl belongs to another caste.
 We are major and desired to marry.
-If I marry with her, that marriage will be valid under Hindu Marriage Act.
+If I marry her, that marriage will be valid under the Hindu Marriage Act.

-Validity of inter caste marriage can’t be challenged under Hindu Marriage Act.
-In Lata Singh vs State of Uttat Prades [AIR 2006 SC] it is held by the supreme court that inter caste marriage is perfectly valid marriage under Hindu Marriage Act..
+The validity of inter-caste marriage can’t be challenged under the Hindu Marriage Act.
+In Lata Singh vs State of Uttar Prades [AIR 2006 SC], it is held by the supreme court that inter-caste marriage is perfectly valid marriage under Hindu Marriage Act.

 Inter-caste marriage is a term used in Asian and Middle-Eastern countries for a marriage where the couple are from two social groups, e.g., different castes, races or clans and are related to concepts of exogamy and endogamy.

-But later on caste system among Hindus had been strengthened gradually and eventually Hindu society clearly divided on caste basis.
+But later on, the caste system among Hindus had been strengthened gradually and eventually Hindu society clearly divided on caste basis.
 Marriage is one of the important sanskar among Hindus.
-Ancient texts mention two forms of inter caste marriage i.e.
+Ancient texts mention two forms of inter-caste marriage i.e.